Breakthrough technology development to decarbonize steelmaking processes

 Storage

-CO2 storage technology
+CO2 storage technologies

 As part of the Survey on the Implementation of Japan Advanced CCS Projects that the Japan Organization for Metals and Energy Security (JOGMEC) adopted for its publicly solicited projects in fiscal 2023, Nippon Steel participates in three joint projects: the Tohoku Region West Coast CCS Project, the Metropolitan Area CCS Project, and the Oceania CCS Project.
-In this project, we will work jointly with each participating company to secure storage sites, develop storage infrastructure, and establish external conditions such as developing regulatory requirements.
-At the same time, we will take the initiative in studies related to CO2 separation/ capture, liquefaction, and shipping terminals, actively promoting the early social implementation of CCS infrastructure.

 *If you are viewing this document on a smartphone, enlarge the figure and use it.